-Note: As with all numbers used in this article, they are averages or estimates: your results may differ.
+Note: All numbers referenced in this post are averages or estimates – obviously, your actual results may differ.

 How Much Are FedEx Routes Worth?

-On average, a FedEx route is worth between 2.5 times and 3 times the free cash flow that it generates.
-The annual profit per route is between $30,000 and $40,000 per year, so if you multiply that amount by the industry multiple, you get a range between $75,000 and $120,000 per route.
+In general, a FedEx route is worth between 2.5 times and 3 times the free cash flow that it generates.
+Based on multiple sources I have researched, the annual profit per route is between $30,000 and $40,000 per year, so if you multiply that amount by the industry multiple, you get cost of around $75,000 and $120,000 per FedEx route.